Saint George's Day in Catalonia

 Saint George's Day (Catalan: Diada de Sant Jordi), also known as the Day of Books and Roses (Dia del Llibre i de la Rosa), is celebrated annually in Catalonia (Spain) on 23 April.
 Saint George (Catalan: Sant Jordi) is the patron saint of Catalonia in a tradition established in the Middle Ages.
-Despite being a working day, it is regarded as one of Catalan national holidays due to its popularity.
-It is also celebrated, to a lesser extent, in Northern Catalonia (France) and in other areas of Spain.
+Despite being a working day, it is one of Catalonia’s national holidays due to its overwhelming popularity and cultural significance.
+It is also celebrated, to a lesser extent, in Northern Catalonia (France), in Andorra, and in some other areas of Spain.

 On this day, love and literature are widely celebrated throughout Catalonia.
-Books and roses are exchanged, particularly between sweethearts and loved ones.
-Traditionally, men gave women a rose, and women gave men a book, however, in modern times the mutual exchange of books and roses regardless of gender is also customary.
-Therefore, the festival roughly serves the same romantic purposes that of Saint Valentine's Day in Anglophone countries.
+Books and roses are exchanged, whether between sweethearts, family and loved ones, or among friends.
+Traditionally, men gave women a red rose (often combined with an ear of wheat), and women gave men a book, however, in modern times the mutual exchange of books and roses regardless of gender is also customary.
+Therefore, the festival roughly serves to the similar romantic purpose of Valentine's Day in Anglophone countries.